toru173/pkg2pkgdmg/README.md

 Converts a pkg (xar) file with an internal dmg into a hybrid pkgdmg file that will open as either a disk image or installer package, depending on the extension.
 This pkgdmg can then be optionally signed using tools that support signing a xar or pkg file.
 These signed files are often used by the macOS installer, preventing the installation dmg from being modified by malicious parties.

 This should have never been written as a bash script.
 Bash (and shells in general) are terrible for manipulating binary files but *It Works(tm)* so I'm not changing it now.
+I initially started as a shell script to get extra practice writing them and things just snowballed out of control!
 Feel free to reimpliment in the language of your choice.

 ## Background